MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/fusion-dev-ebook/04-using-dataverse-as-data-source.md

 ## Defining business activities

 There are two fundamental types of table in Dataverse: *Standard* tables (including custom tables), which contain data, and *Activity* tables, which represent business actions and workflows that can be scheduled to run by Dataverse.
-An activity table contains references to the data entities involved in the activity (such as customers or salespeople), a series of states through which the activity can progress<!--note from editor: Suggested.-->, its current state, and other information used by Dataverse to schedule operations when appropriate.
+An activity table contains references to the data entities involved in the activity (such as customers or salespeople), a series of states through which the activity can progress, its current state, and other information used by Dataverse to schedule operations when appropriate.

 Dataverse contains built-in activities for managing meetings, scheduling business processes, marketing, managing the sales process, creating recurring appointments, and handling customer service incidents.
 More information: [Activity tables](../../developer/data-platform/activity-entities.md)